Driftt/hack-diversity-interview-widget/README.md

 ## Your Goals

 1. Complete as many of the challenges as you can.
-2. Submit your work by emailing a link to your repo to bborowski@drift.com and fdumlao@drift.com along with anything you think we should know about your submission.
+2. Submit your work by emailing a link to your repo to Drift along with anything you think we should know about your submission.

 # Challenges